magomimmo/modern-cljs/doc/tutorial-15.md

            nil (validate-shopping-form "100" "100.25" "8.25" "123.45")))))
 ```

-Now run the `lein test` command again a take a look at the failure
+Now run the `lein test` command again, and take a look at the failure
 report produced by the `calojure.test` framework.

 ```bash